 European Union citizens’ rights post-Brexit

-EU nationals who are living in the UK by 11pm on 31 December 2020 will be eligible to apply for an immigration status under the EU Settlement Scheme.
+EU nationals who were living in the UK by 11pm on 31 December 2020 were eligible to apply for an immigration status under the EU Settlement Scheme.
 The deadline to make an application was 30 June 2021, but the Home Office will still accept late applications if there was a good reason for missing the deadline.

-From 1 January 2021, a new immigration system will be in force and new arrivals from the EU who enter the UK after this date to live, work and/or study will need to obtain immigration permission before they travel.
+From 1 January 2021, a new immigration system has been in force and new arrivals from the EU who entered the UK after this date to live, work and/or study will need to obtain immigration permission before they travel.
 Those wishing to visit the UK will not require visas.

 EU Settlement Scheme

 EU nationals resident in the UK by 11pm on 31 December 2020 are eligible to apply under the Scheme.